great-expectations/great_expectations/docs/docusaurus/docs/terms/data_context.md

 ### Configuration management

 A Data Context includes basic create, read, update, and delete (CRUD) operations for the core components of a GX deployment.
-This includes Datasources, Expectation Suites, and Checkpoints.
+This includes Data Sources, Expectation Suites, and Checkpoints.
 In addition, a Data Context allows you to access and integrate Data Docs, Stores, Plugins, and so on.

 ### Component management and config storage